nicholaschen09/waterloo-tinder/README.md

-# Waterloo Tinder
+# Match

-A modern dating application for the Waterloo community.
+A modern application to match you with the right person

 ## Project Structure